 We’re looking for policy and client-focussed team players and you’ll need to remain calm under pressure.
 In practice, this means you enjoy helping people and will be excited by the idea of learning fast on your feet and taking on responsibility quickly.
 You’ll naturally look for solutions rather than problems.

 You’ll have an analytical mind and enjoy ‘joining up the dots’ between policy areas.
-A positive attitude at this stage of your career is more important than experience, although we would expect you to demonstrate an understanding of the EU or German legislative process and have a passion for policy that goes beyond your studies.
+A positive attitude at this stage of your career is more important than experience, although we would expect you to demonstrate an understanding of the EU legislative process and have a passion for policy that goes beyond your studies.
 You’ll enjoy being part of a small team and be sociable.

 You’ll be able to demonstrate independence through your previous paid work experience (part-time is fine – our Co-Founders have worked in shops, supermarkets, bowling alleys, and call centres).
 You’ll be confident but you won’t have an ego.